Center Faculty and Staff

 afonso.seixasnunessj@slu.edu

-Originally from Portugal, Prof. Afonso Seixas Nunes joins the SLU LAW faculty after having served at Oxford University as a postdoctoral research fellow at the Blavatnik School of Government and as a junior research fellow at Campion Hall.
+Originally from Portugal, Associate Professor Afonso Seixas Nunes joins the SLU LAW faculty after serving at Oxford University as a postdoctoral research fellow at the Blavatnik School of Government and as a junior research fellow at Campion Hall.
 He was ordained as a Jesuit priest in 2010.
-Prof. Seixas Nunes specializes in international humanitarian law with a particular interest in use of force and the challenges of new technological warfare and autonomous weapon systems.
-He has studied and written on the U.S. drone strikes in Pakistan during 2013.
+Seixas Nunes specializes in international humanitarian law with a particular interest in use-of-force and the challenges of new technological warfare, such as, autonomous weapon systems and emergent problems in the exploration of outer space.
+He authored The Legitimacy and Accountability of Autonomous Weapons Systems - An Humanitarian Perspective (CUP, 2022).
+Since 2022, he has been a member of the editorial board of the Journal of International Humanitarian Legal Studies, and since 2025, a member of the Center for Military Law and Policy at Texas Tech University.

 Anders Walker, J.D.